 Portishead Primary Curriculum Statement

 Children at Portishead Primary School benefit from a rich and varied curriculum which meets the requirements of the National Curriculum.
-We believe in a values based education which is explained in this presentation.
+We believe in a values based education which educates the heart as well as the mind.

 At the heart of our curriculum is the desire to make learning fun, engage children, develop relationships and provide children with a wide range of opportunities to learn in different ways.

 The curriculum is taught through a topic based approach, linked to themes with an emphasis on one key text per term.
 During the course of the school year each year group will cover 3 topics that will have a science, history or geography focus.

 Topics are enriched with a range of trips and visitors that bring the curriculum alive and provide children with real life experiences.
 This approach also develops their understanding of the community around them in Portishead, the South West, Great Britain and its place in the wider world.
 In the summer term Year 6 attend a week long residential trip to an outdoor education centre.
 This provides them with a range of experiences to challenge themselves in different ways and builds confidence and self-esteem as they prepare for the beginning of their secondary school education.